 Going Global! is an initiative of the International Programs Office (IPO) at Purdue University Calumet aimed at encouraging cultural exchange and keeping our international population involved on campus and in the greater community.
 We offer a variety of cultural, educational, service and social programming on and off campus, for Americans and international students alike, whereby international students will enhance their American educational experience, make friends, and contribute to the globalization of Purdue Calumet and the surrounding community.

 The possibilities are endless with Going Global!
 Looking to make friends with an American family, or to become a volunteer “host friend” for an international student?
 Take a look at our Global Exchange Friendship Program.
 Interested in sharing your culture and language with Americans, young and old alike, throughout Northwest Indiana?
 Sign up to become an International Student Ambassador.
 Would you like to educate others about current events in your home country or about your culture during a special time of year?
 Sign up to give a presentation at one of our weekly World On Wednesday (WOW!) sessions.
 Want to explore different tastes, languages and cultures of the world without having to leave campus?
-Be sure to visit one of our monthly International Coffee Corner events.
-And if you have a special interest in assisting our staff and working with international students, then you are invited to become an IPO volunteer.
+Be sure to visit one of our weekly Chit Chat Thursday events.
+And if you have a special interest in assisting our staff and working with international students, then you are invited to become an IPO Volunteer.
 The opportunities abound with Going Global! for international students and Americans alike to build everlasting connections and for students to make the college experience a positive and life-changing adventure.

 Be sure to check out each of the Going Global! programs below for additional details:

 The Global Exchange Friendship Program invites PUC students, alumni, and staff, as well as local community members, to open their hearts and homes to international students attending Purdue Calumet.
 This program helps ease the transition into American culture for international students and encourages cross-cultural exchange through friendships.
 American and international participants are asked to get together at least once per month throughout the school year for coffee, lunch, movies, shopping, an IPO-sponsored or other campus-wide event, etc. The possibilities are endless!
-(Please note: This is not a homestay program, and there are no financial obligations for participants.)
+(Please note: This is not a homestay program, and there are no financial obligations for participants).

 The International Student (And Cultural) Ambassador Program sends international students in groups out in the community – to schools, businesses, churches, bookstores, community centers, civic organizations, and more – to share information about their countries and cultures.
 Through presentations, demonstrations, question/answer sessions, display tables (at festivals), etc., international students are able to serve as ambassadors for their countries.
-Covered topics may include but are not limited to: daily life, family life, school, holidays, arts and crafts, geography, history, government, politics, economics, impressions of U.S., music, clothes/fashion, religion, telling stories, business practices, food/cooking, basic foreign language lessons.
+Covered topics may include but are not limited to: daily life, family life, school, holidays, arts and crafts, geography, history, government, politics, economics, impressions of U.S., music, clothes/fashion, religion, telling stories, business practices, food/cooking, and basic foreign language lessons.

-International Coffee Corner –
+International Coffee Corner – (Stay Tuned!)

 Each month the International Programs Office hosts International Coffee Corner, which invites members of the PUC and surrounding communities to explore different countries, cultures, and language in an informal setting with coffee, tea, and snacks from around the world.